 This is the story of Margot and my quest to teach her impulse control and the joys of having dog friends.

-It began in early October 2014 when my boyfriend Brock and I volunteered for a weekend at Best Friends Animal Sanctuary in Kanab, UT.
+It began in 2014 when my boyfriend Brock and I volunteered for a weekend at Best Friends Animal Sanctuary in Kanab, UT.
 Neither of us had considered the possibility of adding a second dog to our family.
 Then Brock met Margot.
-She put her head in his hands and he was instantly smitten with this lovable, sweet girl.
+She put her head in his hands and he was instantly smitten.

-I’d heard that it takes a couple weeks for a dog to reach their comfort zone and their unique personality to shine through.
 Margot was definitely nervous when we first brought her home, but she soon learned that the couch and our bed were two of her favorite places to snooze.
-She and Bruce could often be found snuggled up next to each other, catching sunbeams.
-Margot became best buddies with our gray kitty, Oscar, and seemed to be fitting into our family with little difficulty.
-Bruce had been going to a doggie daycare at a local members only dog park, so we quickly signed Margot up to go with him.
-We were sure that she would enjoy it just as much as he did.
+She and our other dog, Bruce, could often be found snuggled up next to each other, catching sunbeams.
+Margot seemed to be fitting into our family with little difficulty.

 We’d Adopted a Reactive Dog

-Not more than 2 weeks into her time at the doggie daycare, we were advised that if we wanted Margot to continue being allowed there, she would have to have intensive one-on-one training.
-She had been displaying behaviors that were consistent with dog-related reactivity.
+Not more than 2 weeks into her time at the doggie daycare, we were advised that Margot couldn’t stay there without intensive one-on-one training.
+She’d been displaying behaviors that were consistent with dog-related reactivity.

-Initially, we were surprised, but then small things we’d noticed on walks started to fall into place: the excitement when she saw other dogs, the jumping up and down, the chomping and pulling on the leash, the strange noises that she made (oh the noises!
-They were like a cross between a gremlin and Chewbacca).
+Initially, we were surprised, but then small things we’d noticed on walks started to fall into place: the excitement when she saw other dogs, the jumping up and down, the chomping and pulling on the leash, the strange noises that she made (like a cross between a gremlin and Chewbacca).

 We were the owners of a reactive dog and we were stumped.

-The training method that the private dog park employed was similar to something you would see on The Dog Whisperer, and is often called dominance training.
-Should a dog exhibit an unwanted or rude behavior, the human pack leader would make a sharp “shhht” noise, employ a two-fingered jab, and/or roll the dog over onto her side or back (this is typically called the alpha rollover).
+The training method the private dog park employed is often called dominance training.
+Should a dog exhibit an unwanted or rude behavior, the human ‘pack leader’ makes a sharp “shhht” noise, employs a two-fingered jab, and/or rolls the dog over onto her side or back.

 But then, what route WAS best?

-After what seemed like hours of Google searches and book browsing, the first book we decided to buy was Click to Calm: Healing the Aggressive Dog by Emma Parsons.
+After what seemed like hours of Google searches, the book we decided to buy was Click to Calm: Healing the Aggressive Dog by Emma Parsons.

 If we ran into another dog at the elevator, we ran the risk of a total meltdown.

-Margot began to respond very well, but it wasn’t consistent behavior.
+Margot began to respond very well, but it wasn’t consistent.
 For example, if we ran into another dog at the elevator, we ran the risk of a total meltdown, complete with barking, chomping, and jumping.
-Not only was Margot on edge, but her humans had started to be too.
+Not only was Margot on edge, but we were, too.

 We needed help—and fast.

 Our move to from Las Vegas to Seattle couldn’t have come at a better time.
 We knew we needed to enlist help from a positive reinforcement professional, but the closest ones to us had been in Los Angeles.
-When we found out we would be moving to Washington, we were overjoyed that Seattle had an abundance of dog trainers.
+We were overjoyed that Seattle had an abundance of dog trainers.

-She sees another dog and she goes from 0 to 60 in seemingly a heartbeat.
+She sees another dog and she goes from 0 to 60 in a heartbeat.

 We’re still surprised at the elevators by other dogs, but now, I have more time to react.

-My dream is to bring her into the Rover office every day so she can hang out with everyone and get all of the playtime and pets that she can handle.
-It might take awhile, but for the first time, I think we’re on the right path to getting there.
+My dream is to bring her into the Rover office every day so she can get all the playtime and pets she can handle.
+It might take awhile, but we’re on the right path to getting there.